its4u/demo-openshift-rhsso/README.md

 ## Demonstration

-### Create RH-SSO server
+### RH-SSO server

+#### Preparation of the RH-SSO OpenShift template

-Connect your command line tool to OpenShift (https://console.pro-eu-west-1.openshift.com/console/command-line)
+Connect your command line tool to OpenShift.
+See (https://console.pro-eu-west-1.openshift.com/console/command-line)

 The following commands will:
 - create the OpenShift project named demo-rhsso